Like a Phoenix from the ashes people from every part of the world shall rise to fight racism.

 The name Phoenix carries a symbolic meaning to us in two regards.

 Phoenix: the sacred bird of Greek mythology.
 Every 500 years it appears in the flames and rises again from the ashes to soar into the sky – more beautiful and more powerful than before.
 This is where the saying "like a phoenix from the ashes" originates.

 500 years ago the colonisation of the peoples of the Americas, Asia, Africa and the Pacific began – an endless history of genocide, of unpunished crimes and exploitation of entire continents.
 During these 500 years people were systematically deprived of their basic human rights.
 This time has left its mark on both the obvious victims of this history as well as on the White people, including their descendants.

 The Phoenix way not only means believing in a different future but taking concrete steps to create it.
 “Like a Phoenix from the ashes” people from all over the world shall stand up against racism and strive for universal human rights, anti-discrimination laws and the healing of all humankind.

 From her we have learned that fighting unjust structures must not necessarily involve bitterness.
-We are inspired by her belief that everybody has the opportunity to change him- or herself and their environment for the better.
+We are inspired by her belief that everybody has the opportunity to change themselves and their environment for the better.